Storykit/be-test/README.md

 # Storykit BE Test
-Create an event driven backend application where you control a postoffice to deliver incoming messages to a receipients mailbox.
+Create an event driven backend application where you control a postoffice to deliver incoming messages to a recipients mailbox.
 Our intent is not that this application should be production ready in any way.
 Skip steps that you feel are gold plating for the application.

 Minimum feature set:
-* Check mailbox: `curl --request GET   --url http://localhost:9000/mail/<ReceipientName>`
+* Check mailbox: `curl --request GET   --url http://localhost:9000/mail/<RecipientName>`
 * Send messages. ```curl --request POST   --url http://localhost:9000/mail   --header 'Content-Type: application/json'   --data '{
 "message": "test",
-"recipient": "<ReceipientName>",
+"recipient": "<RecipientName>",
 "prio": false
 }'```